jasonrdunne/Exoot-Public/index.markdown

 ### Progression
 Progression is the core of RPGs.
 Exoot's progression is founded on the principle of contrast: each stage of the game should feel distinct from one another to highlight the player's growth in power.

-- At the very beginning of the game, players should feel disadvantaged, and they will need to use every wit at their disposal to scrape by.
+- At the very beginning of the game, players should feel disadvantaged, and they will need to use their wits to scrape by.
 This may include spending a few days gathering herbs to sell, begging, stealing, or hunting small wildlife.
 Players are barely strong enough to fend off a boar, let alone another person.
 - As they enter early game, they can revel in the satisfaction of no longer being "at the bottom of the food chain."
 Players will now have accrued various abilities (albeit not impressive ones), and they will begin setting the trajectory of their builds.
 Players are still exploring conceptually "normal" areas, like caves, small bandit encampments, forests, etc. They currently have little reason to suspect that anything in this game is fantastical.
 - In midgame, players will get their first rush of power.
 They think of themselves like seasoned adventurers, but have begun encountering situations out of the ordinary: dueling rogue mages, hunting magical beasts, and witnessing a few supernatural sights that give the player a taste that they're delving into a world beyond their scope.
 - As players approach endgame, they start seeing crazy shit.
 Entering zones like an underworld full of nightmarish undead, elusive mythical beasts, illusionary & non euclidean environments.
 When players encounter such areas, it will be startling because it contrasts the "normal" world they were in before.
 At this point, they've internalized the fact that visual appearance in exoot is not a meaningless detail, so they will expect a ramp up in difficulty, rightfully so.
 This will manifest as anxiety about limited healing: they won't know how much they should try to conserve their health.
 But this extra caution is driven by an excitement to find sweet loot (which, in these kinds of areas, will certainly not disappoint).